-What marketing philosophy to follow to achieve the desired goals?
+What marketing philosophy to follow to achieve the desired goals, and create extraordinary product concept?

 One of the primary functions of marketing is to achieve the desired outcome with the help of target markets.